 Ready to start writing press releases?
 DIY Press Releases: Your Guide to Becoming Your Own PR Consultant can help.
 For just $2.99, you can get the instant Kindle download and learn how to write a press release, how to distribute it, and how to get journalists to write about your brand.
 Download now!

-Editor’s Note: This was originally published by Susan Payton on Chamber of Commerce.
+Editor’s Note: This was originally published by Susan Guillory on Chamber of Commerce.